The RDA Steering Committee (RSC) is responsible for maintaining RDA: Resource Description and Access.

 RDA is published by:

-For information on purchasing RDA, see RDA Toolkit site.
+For information on subscribing to RDA, see RDA Toolkit site.

 RDA is published in English, Finnish, French, German, Italian, and Spanish; several other translations are in progress.
 For information about translating RDA, contact James Hennelly, ALA Publishing.

 The first step in the transition from the former Joint Steering Committee for Development of RDA (JSC) to the RDA Steering Committee began on November 6, 2015; the transition will occur in stages through 2019.
 The regions to be represented on the RDA Steering Committee are the following: